QLS-MiCM/Data-Science-Learning-Resources/README.md

 # Data Science Learning Resources
-Resources for learning data science
+This is a list of resources for learning data science.